Sudharsanan-Ravichandran/P1-Diversity-Inclusion/README.md

 ## **3. Data Source**

 The dataset included employee demographics such as gender, age group, job level, department, and hiring date from 2012 to 2020.
+This dataset is provided by PwC Switzerland (open-source licensed).

 ## **4. Tools and Techniques**